Poppy II - A work in Progress

 Running Repairs and Improvements.

+We have started to refurbish Poppy II and our first job was to replace some rotten windscreen supports.
+As these were not readily available, we made our own.
 To replace the rollers, it is our intention to lift each corner of the canopy and place a timber chock underneath (3x2").
 We will do this twice at each corner so the total lifted height is 6" (2 x 3x2").
 This should allow us access to unscrew the roller housing with a short screw driver.

 Replacement of Canopy Side Lining